lotusronin/EmuMan/README.md

 EmuMan
 ======

-Graphical Emulator manager written in Python 3 and Tk Currently being ported to use GTK3
+Graphical Emulator manager written in Python 3 and GTK3